hade/advent-of-code-23/README.md

 ## Generic

+Some of the days have test cases, some are just run with `node day03/day03-p2.js`

 Building the test framework, run `yarn` in the root.
 Use `yarn test day01/day01.test.js` to run the single day or single test with `yarn test day01/day01.test.js -t 7pqrstsixteen`.

 ## Day01